• Home

 Kushner’s Middle Eastern ties

-Trump did not confirm the scoop by Bloomberg’s Lucas Shaw, who wrote in his influential entertainment newsletter that Sarandos has been wooing Trump since late November, when he visited Mar-A-Lago.
-Trump did indicate, however, that he has a good relationship with the Netflix leader, calling Sarandos a “fantastic man” who had played a major role in building Netflix into such a great company.
-Netflix executives expressed great confidence in regulatory approval on Friday’s call with analysts about their deal, worth $72 billion in equity and about $83 billion including the assumption of debt.
+Trump did not confirm the scoop by Bloomberg’s Lucas Shaw, who wrote in his influential entertainment newsletter that Sarandos has been wooing Trump since late November, when he visited Mar-a-Lago.
+Trump did indicate, however, that he has a good relationship with the Netflix leader, calling Sarandos a “fantastic man” who had played a major role in building Netflix into a great company.
+Netflix executives expressed confidence in regulatory approval on Friday’s call with analysts about their deal, worth $72 billion in equity and about $83 billion including the assumption of debt.

 The political plot thickens

-Separately on Monday, Larry Ellisontold CNBC that he has had “great conversations” with Trump about the WBD bid, without elaborating.
+Separately on Monday, Larry Ellison told CNBC that he has had “great conversations” with Trump about the WBD bid, without elaborating.

 “The president inserting himself in the deal is obviously problematic, regardless of the parties involved,” said Hegde.

-[Disclosure: one of the author’s worked at Netflix from June 2024 through July 2025.]
+Disclosure: One of the authors worked at Netflix from June 2024 through July 2025.

 About the Authors

-By Editorial TeamFellow, News
+By Eva RoytburgFellow, News

 Eva is a fellow on Coins2Day's news desk.